-Human nature and behavior are complex, our circumstances and the people in our lives help to shape our experiences and choices, and the human spirit is irrepressible
+Human nature is complex, our circumstances and the people in our lives help to shape our experiences and choices, and the human spirit is irrepressible

 In addition to my private practice, I have been employed in various mental health and substance abuse treatment settings since 2000.
-Due to the complexity of the human condition, I believe in continually striving to improve my professional knowledge and clinical expertise through ongoing education, therapeutic training, and scientific research in order to successfully meet the mental health needs of my clients.
+Due to the complexity of the human condition, I believe in continually striving to improve my professional knowledge and clinical expertise through ongoing education, training, and scientific research, so that I may successfully meet the mental health needs of my clients.

 An important part of my treatment philosophy recognizes that socio-cultural factors shape individuals' experiences and impact their mental wellbeing.
 My approach is culturally-sensitive, flexible, and respectful of clients' priorities, beliefs, identities and values.